 Baba’s hip-hop theater productions have received rave reviews off-Broadway and at festivals around the world, including two Drama Desk Award Nominations and a Fringe First Award in Edinburgh for Outstanding New Writing.
-Six of his shows have been produced in New York, and he is currently performing a three-show cycle at the Soho Playhouse, with Rap Guide to Evolution, Consciousness, and Climate Chaos running in rotation.
-Baba also regularly tours and performs at college campuses and performing arts venues across North America and around the world.
+Baba regularly tours and performs at performing arts venues and college campuses across North America and around the world, and is currently Resident Artist at New York's historic SoHo Playhouse, performing several of his shows in rotation throughout 2019.

 The science of perception, hallucination and free will comes to life on stage as “peer reviewed rapper” Baba Brinkman takes a deep dive into the neurobiology of human experience.
 Baba’s brain consists of roughly 80 billion neurons, none of which has any clue that he exists.
 And yet somehow those cells come together to produce a steady stream of ill rhymes, laughs, and mind-blowing scientific discoveries.
 Take a deep dive into embryos, octopuses, and self-conscious robots, and see whether your sense of reality survives intact.

-Made with support from the Sackler Centre for Consciousness Studies, the Sandpiper Fund, the Schein Foundation, the Anthropocene Institute, and the Canadian Core for Neuroethics.
+Made with support from University of Sussex Neuroscience, the Sandpiper Fund, the Schein Foundation, the Anthropocene Institute, and the Canadian Core for Neuroethics.

 A hip-hop inspired tour of modern evolutionary biology, winner of the Scotsman Fringe First Award in Edinburgh and nominated for a Drama Desk Award off-Broadway.
 Baba Brinkman's original peer-reviewed rap show combines the skills and charisma of a live MC with the precision of a scientist, offering deep insights into human nature and the origins of all living things, including rappers.